antononcube/MathematicaForPrediction/MarkdownDocuments/AI-vision-via-WL.md

 depending on the continuation of the game.
 ```

-**Remark:** In the our few experiments with these kind of image narrations, fair amount of the individual pieces are described to be at wrong chessboard locations.
+**Remark:** In our few experiments with these kind of image narrations, a fair amount of the individual pieces
+are described to be at wrong chessboard locations.

-**Remark:** In order to make the AI vision more successful, we increased the size of the chessboard frame tick labels, and turned the “a÷h” ticks uppercase (into “A÷H” ticks.)
+**Remark:** In order to make the AI vision more successful, we increased the size of the chessboard frame tick labels,
+and turned the “a÷h” ticks uppercase (into “A÷H” ticks.)
 It is interesting  to compare the vision results over chess positions with and without that transformation.

 ## LLM Functions